How to Express Your Genuine Gratitude

 2. Lighten their workload.
 Usually the most giving people in life are also the busiest.
 Give them a night off by inviting them to dinner, or offer to take care of their yardwork.
 You could schedule a weekly coffee date, giving them the opportunity to rest as you encourage them to carry on in their much-appreciated work.

 3. Thank them with a gift.
 Fill a vase with their favorite flowers, or drop a bag of their favorite candy in a giant, inspirational mug.
 Small tokens of your appreciation can make a huge impact.
 (View our entire Thank You section to find just the right card or gift for your loved one)

 4. Make them something.
 Are you a skilled woodworker?
 Or, maybe you’re a gifted baker or an expert illustrator?
-If you are a Bible journaler, you could always create a page in a journaling Bible using our Bible Journaling tools and pass it on to them.
+If you are a Bible journaler, you could always create a page in a journaling Bible and grab some Bible accessories to pass on to them.
 Who knows?
 You may spark them to start their own Bible journaling journey.
 Whatever your God-given talent may be, why not use it to create a thoughtful gift of gratitude?

 5. Acknowledge them publicly.
 One of the most immediate ways to thank someone is through social media.
 Post a thank-you Ecard to their Facebook page, and ask friends and family to share.
 Who knows?
 By the end of the day, you could have hundreds showing their appreciation for your loved one as well.

 One final note: It’s important to remember that as believers, we always need an attitude of gratitude.
 Let’s continually give thanks to God and praise Him for the beautiful people He places in our lives, and let’s love and encourage those around us to do the same!